pipebots/sprintBotBLEControl/Documentation.md

 ### To Do
 - Add images of first version
 - Add technical details such as size
-- Explain drive system inc key bits to tighten and where it may fail (i.e grub screws on bevel gears)
-- Show access points and basic assembly
-- Show battery connecting and charging
 - bulletpoint features
 - costs/bom